pwittchen/car-recommendation-ai/README.md

 ## car recommendation app

-This is sample car recommendation backend built with Spring AI and Open AI.
+This is sample car recommendation app built with Spring AI and Open AI.

 ## configuration